Updated: Nov 17, 2021

 Best Book Adaptation: "If I Directed The Chronicles of Narnia"

-Best Original Film: "If I Directed Raya and the Last Dragon"
+Best Original Film: "If I Directed Hopewell's Flying Tractor"

 Best Sequel Trilogy: "If I Directed Star Wars Episodes VII, VIII, and IX"

-Best Cohesive Storytelling: "If I Directed the Frozen Franchise"
+Best Cohesive Storytelling: "If I Directed The Santa Clause"

 Besides imagining improvements to existing media franchises, I also I love to tell original stories.
 However, I like to format my stories a bit differently from what others would do.
 Inspired by the Choose-Your-Own-Adventure series of books, I have written a book with branching storylines, interconnected plots, and unexpected twists and turns that puts YOU at the center of the story.
 Go ahead, see what you think: